Our Blog

 Adults and Braces

-If you’ve been thinking about straightening your teeth with the help of braces, don’t hesitate to contact our Vienna, VA & Great Falls VA office to set up a consultation.
-From there, Dr. Allen Garai & Dr. Karen Tratensek can figure out the best course of treatment, depending on your budget and overall needs.
+Don’t hesitate to call our Vienna, VA & Great Falls VA office today to set up a consultation.
+Dr. Allen Garai & Dr. Karen Tratensek will help you choose the best option so you can be on your way to a straighter, more confident smile!

 Best OrthodontistWashingtonian Magazine